google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 What about performance numbers?
-On one of my [apps](https://devwebfeed.appspot.com/ssr) ([code](https://github.com/ebidel/devwebfeed/blob/master/server.mjs)), headless Chrom takes about 1s to render the page on the server.
+On one of my [apps](https://devwebfeed.appspot.com/ssr) ([code](https://github.com/ebidel/devwebfeed/blob/master/server.mjs)), headless Chrome takes about 1s to render the page on the server.
 Once the page is cached, DevTools **3G Slow emulation** puts [FCP](/web/fundamentals/performance/user-centric-performance-metrics) at **8.37s faster** than the client-side version.